yaedavid/yaedavid.github.io/content/en/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '⌨️ My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a cybersecurity engineer at Sber.
+I blog about work, learning and my life.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of qualitative and quantitative methods to comprehensively explore the field of cybersecurity.

-        Please reach out to collaborate 😃
+        Please contact me for collaboration 👾
     design:
       columns: '1'
   - block: collection